melismeric/MLF-TechnicalChallenge/README.md

 ## Server commands to Client:

-* Status Change
+* State Change
-* Status Check
+* State Check
 * Error Case

 ## Client commands to Server:

-* Status Notice
+* State Notice
-* Device Trigger/ Status Change Request (which will cause status change after getting command from the server)
+* Device Trigger/ State Change Request (sends state change request to server and if it gets the success message from server saves the current state)
 * Error Case